FunnelKitBlogs

 By implementing fees strategically, you can recover operational costs, manage risks, and encourage customers to choose more efficient payment options.

-However, the key is balancing profitability with customer satisfaction.
+However, the key is striking a balance between profitability and customer satisfaction.

 For this, you need transparency about additional fees at checkout and a well-optimized checkout process.